Laidout/laidout/README.md

 COMPILING RELEASES
 ------------------

-If you are compiling from development svn, not from a release, please see 'Compiling from source' below.
+If you are compiling from development source, not from a release, please see 'Compiling from source' below.

 You will need a few extra development libraries on your computer in order